 - Grolez G, Moreau C, Danel-brunaud V, et al. The value of magnetic resonance imaging as a biomarker for amyotrophic lateral sclerosis: a systematic review.
 BMC Neurol.
 2016;16(1):155. doi:10.1186/s12883-016-0672-6

-- Miller RG, Jackson CE, Kasarskis EJ, et al. Practice parameter update: the care of the patient with amyotrophic lateral sclerosis: multidisciplinary care, symptom management, and cognitive/behavioral impairment (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology.
+- Miller RG, Jackson CE, Kasarskis EJ, et al; Quality Standards Subcommittee of the American Academy of Neurology.
+Practice parameter update: the care of the patient with amyotrophic lateral sclerosis: multidisciplinary care, symptom management, and cognitive/behavioral impairment (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology.
 Neurology.
-2009;73(15):1227-33. doi: 10.1212/WNL.0b013e3181bc01a4
+2009;73(15):1227-1233. doi: 10.1212/WNL.0b013e3181bc01a4

 Original Version of the Topic

 Previous Revision(s) of the Topic

 Jennifer Yang, MD, Nicholas Georgelos DO.
 Amyotrophic Lateral Sclerosis.
 3/27/2017.